ssec/polar2grid/doc/source/examples/acspo_example.rst

     S-NPP VIIRS ACSPO SST color enhanced subset image over our area of interest using a customized rescaling that linearly maps brightness values of 0-255 to a temperature range of 279.0 K to 304.0 K.

-To further enhance this ACSPO SST image I can add a colorbar using the `add_coastlines.sh` script.
+To further enhance this ACSPO SST image I can add a color bar using the `add_coastlines.sh` script.
 There are many options to this script all of which are listed in the :ref:`util_add_coastlines` section.
-Users can control the location and size of the colorbar, a colorbar title, fonts, etc. The script overlays the colorbar and text onto the image storing it as a .png file.
+Users can control the location and size of the color bar, a color bar title, fonts, etc. The script overlays the color bar and text onto the image storing it as a .png file.

 For example, by executing the following command: